binfalse/binfalse.de/_posts/2010-09-20-suffix-trees.md

 If $$\alpha$$ is a maximal repeat there is a node $$\overline\alpha$$ in $$ST(S)$$.
 To find the maximal repeats do a <acronym title="depth-first search ">DFS</acronym> on the tree.
 Label each leaf with the left character of the suffix that it represents.
 For each internal node:
 <ul>
-<li>If at least one child is labeled with c, then label it with c</li>
+* If at least one child is labeled with c, then label it with c
-<li>Else if its children's labels are diverse, label with c.</li>
+* Else if its children's labels are diverse, label with c.
-<li>Else then all children have same label, copy it to current node.</li>
+* Else then all children have same label, copy it to current node.
 </ul>
 Path labels to left-diverse nodes are maximal repeats.